Vanessa Williams

 Vanessa Lynn Williams (born March 18, 1963) is an American singer, actress, model, producer and dancer.
-She gained recognition as the first black woman to win the Miss America title when she was crowned Miss America 1984.
+She gained recognition as the first Black woman to win the Miss America title when she was crowned Miss America 1984.
 She would later resign her title amid a media controversy surrounding nude photographs published in Penthouse magazine.
-32 years later, Williams was offered a public apology during the Miss America 2016 pageant for the events.
+Thirty-two years later, Williams was offered a public apology during the Miss America 2016 pageant for the events.

 Williams rebounded from the scandal with a successful career as a singer and actress.
 In 1988, she released her debut studio album The Right Stuff, whose title single saw moderate success as well as "Dreamin', which peaked at number 8 on the Billboard Hot 100 in the United States in 1989.
 With her second and third studio albums, The Comfort Zone (1991) and The Sweetest Days (1994), she saw continued commercial success and received multiple Grammy Award nominations, including her number-one single and signature song, "Save the Best for Last", which she performed live at the 1993 Grammy Awards ceremonies.
 Her later studio albums include Everlasting Love (2005), The Real Thing (2009), and Survivor (2024).

 As an actress, Williams enjoyed success on stage and screen.
 She made her Broadway debut in 1994 with Kiss of the Spider Woman.
 In 2002, she starred as The Witch in the revival of Stephen Sondheim's Into the Woods that earned her a nomination for the Tony Award for Best Actress in a Musical at the 56th Tony Awards.
 She starred in the revival of Horton Foote's The Trip to Bountiful in 2013, and the ensemble political farce POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive in 2022.
-She is also known for her appearances in television with her best known roles being Wilhelmina Slater on Ugly Betty (2006–2010) for which she was nominated three times for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series; and Renee Perry on Desperate Housewives (2010–2012).

-Since 2024, she has been starring in the musical The Devil Wears Prada at the Dominion Theatre, London.
+In television, Williams has played Wilhelmina Slater on Ugly Betty (2006–2010) for which she was nominated three times for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series; and Renee Perry on Desperate Housewives (2010–2012).
+Since 2024, she has been starring as Miranda Priestly in the musical The Devil Wears Prada at the Dominion Theatre, London.